01 of 10

 04 of 10

-A golf cart makes it easy to discover more of the island beyond the lanes and beaches closest to the ferry dock.
-Keep an eye out for whimsical and quirky sights.
+A golf cart or bikes make it easy to discover more of the island beyond the lanes and beaches closest to the ferry dock.
+Keep an eye out for whimsical and quirky sights and stop for a meal or drink at one of several interesting restaurants.

 05 of 10